copyme/MapleTools/README.md

 Additional information
 ================

-The computation are memory and time expensive.
+The computations are memory and time expensive.
 The implementation uses the Maple Grid framework to distribute (locally) the computation on given number of nodes.
 While, the problem for 6-neighbor can be solved on a desktop machine in a relatively short time, computations for bigger image patch can take weeks even for a machine with dozens of cores and hundreds of gigabytes of memory.